TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 **Smeltery recipe changed**

 * The smeltery controller now requires casting molten copper
-* Seared drains inclue copper as part of their recipe
+* Seared drains include copper as part of their recipe
 * These changes are to encourage use of the melter before jumping to a smeltery

 **Changed seared stone recipe**